 - I learned that holding your prospect’s hand and telling them exactly what to do is key.

 - I learned the secret power of the word “because” and its substantial increase in action.

 - I learned that most salespeople can’t close and don’t ever ask for the sale.

-- I learned that most direct mail lands in the recycling bin because of poor or no strategy was put into it.
+- I learned that most direct mail lands in the recycling bin because strategy was poor, or no strategy was put into it at all.

-- I learned that in advertising, both print and digital, most are going for aesthetic over effective and thus substantially decrease their returns.
+- I learned that in advertising, both print and digital, most are going for aesthetic over effectiveness and thus substantially decrease their returns.